danielo515/nix-darwin/pkgs/repo-cloner/README.md

 # repo-cloner

-A simple utility to perform a shallow clone of the danielo515/nix-darwin repository to a target directory.
+A utility to perform a shallow clone of the danielo515/nix-darwin repository to a target directory.
+It uses the GitHub CLI (`gh`) for authentication and cloning, which will open a web browser if needed for authentication.

+## Features

+- Automatic GitHub authentication using the GitHub CLI
+- Shallow clone of the repository to save bandwidth and disk space
+- Simple one-command operation

 ## Usage